kodecocodes/i9t/custom-segues/custom-segues.markdown

 Instead of starting the "to" view frame animation at the top left, you start the animation at the "from" view controller's `scaleView` frame property.

-Using the `ViewScaleable` protocol to pass values means the animator object doesn't need to know _anything_ about the view controller except that it conforms to `ViewScaleable`.
-[TODO: FPE: Didn't we just state this earlier?
-Perhaps I'm confusing things.]
+Notice again that the animator knows _nothing_ about the source view controller, other than that it conforms to the `ViewScaleable` protocol, and therefore has a `scaleView` property.
+This is a great, decoupled software design!

 You'll see a compile warning noting you're not using `fromView`; you'll take care of this in a moment.